Intertwining and commutation relations for birth-death processes: Applications

 Another stochastic ordering of interest is the convex ordering, or convex domination.
-Denote $\cF _c$ the subset of $\cF _d$ consisting of non-negative non-decreasing convex functions, where in our discrete setting the convexity of a function $f:\dN \to \dR$ is understood as $\pd^2 f\geq 0$.
-We say that $X$ is convex dominated by $Y$, and we note $X \cleq Y$, if for any function $f\in \cF _c$,
+Denote $\cF_c$ the subset of $\cF_d$ consisting of nonnegative nondecreasing convex functions, where in our discrete setting the convexity of a function $f\dvtx\dN\to\dR$ is understood as $\pd^2 f\geq0$.
+We say that $X$ is convex dominated by $Y$, and we note $X \cleq Y$, if for any function $f\in\cF_c$,

 It is known to be equivalent to the inequality